symbiotejs/symbiote.js/docs/Templates.md

 ## Element references

-If you need an element reference somewhere in your code logigcs, use `ref` attribute for your temlate element:
+If you need an element reference somewhere in your code logics, use `ref` attribute for your template element:
 ```html
 <div class="layout">
   <div ref="div1"></div>
   <div ref="div2"></div>
 </div>
 ```
-Reference name shold be unique for each element (like an element's `id`).
+Reference name should be unique for each element (like an element's `id`).
 Then you can use `ref` collection to get those elements in your code without any additional search:
 ```javascript
 class MyComponent extends BaseComponent {